 They also had plenty of signage with guidelines for social distancing and arrows for direction.

-We did not go into the mill meadow this time, only the gardens, but my son marvelled at the oats, wheat, leeks, legumes, rye, flower displays, and all that the gardens had to offer.
+We did not go into the mill meadow this time, only the gardens.
+Additionally, my son marvelled at the oats, wheat, leeks, legumes, rye, and flower displays.

-There is access information on their website, which outlines that the mill gardens access offers wide pathways, which is suitable for wheelchair users. (https://jordansmill.com/images/docs/access-statement.pdf )
+There is access information on their website.
+Furthermore, the information outlines that the mill gardens access offers wide pathways, which is suitable for wheelchair users. (https://jordansmill.com/images/docs/access-statement.pdf )

-At the mill, the coffee bar was opened to order take away food and drink, then eat it on the outside decked terrace.
+At the mill, the coffee bar was opened to order take away food and drink.
+Hence, the food could be eaten outside on the decked terrace.

-Overall, what we liked was there was ample space to move freely, the environment was peaceful, and we could admire everything at our leisure.
+Overall, what we liked was there was ample space to move freely, and the environment was peaceful.
+We also could admire everything at our leisure.

 Disclaimer: The contents of this blog is on personal experience.
 I received no payment or any other commission for writing this post.
-Please refer to the staying safe outside your home government guidance for information on keeping your distance and other principles related to safety outside.
+Please refer to the staying safe outside your home government guidance.
+Information on keeping your distance and other principles related to safety outside.